OM STORIES

 Outdoor Mindset Outdoor Mindset

-Wonder + Wildlife: A Trip to the Rocky Mountains
+Wonder + Wildlife: A Scholarship Trip to the Mountains

 “The gift shop’s out this way, yeah?” an older, rugged-looking man asked me as we walked past one another, at the very top of Trail Ridge Road, around Marmot Point.
 “Yeah, right up that-a-ways a bit, if you see the doughnut shoppe, you’ve gone too far!”
 I responded, garnering a chuckle from my new mountain friend.
 Walking back to the car, I took a moment to stop and take in my surroundings.